 An event that places an undue burden on campus facilities, interferes with the use of campus facilities by other persons, disrupts normal operations, infringes on the protected rights of others, and/or has as a principal goal to incite a riot or to disrupt other activities, may be denied the privilege of using the University facilities (or grounds) for solicitation.

 Distribution of Literature

 Distribution of literature by University or non-University individuals or organizations is subject to the solicitation policy in order to prevent harassment of students and to maintain the campus environment.
-The person-to-person distribution of literature by University or non-University individuals or organizations is restricted to the areas available for solicitation and must be registered and reserved in advance through the Office of Center for Student Involvement .
+The person-to-person distribution of literature by University or non-University individuals or organizations is restricted to the areas available for solicitation and must be registered and reserved in advance through the Office of Student Life.
 The posting of literature by University or non-University individuals or organizations is restricted to appropriate reserved areas of bulletin boards in University buildings.

 The posting or attachment of flyers, posters, advertisements, or announcements of any type on the external or internal sides of buildings, trees, sidewalks, light posts, parked cars or other similar structures is prohibited.
 (See Posting Policy in this manual for complete guidelines.)

 The Barry University postal office is responsible for providing services for Barry faculty, staff and students for official University business only.
 All mailings must clearly identify the faculty, staff, student or department sponsoring the mailing.

 University Intra-Net Campus Mail Service cannot be used by faculty, staff, students or outside businesses or organizations for advertising, campaign notices, solicitation or for any purpose that is not determined official University business.